jfroche/flake-fzf/README.md

 nix run github:jfroche/flake-fzf github:Mic92/nix-ci-build
 ```

+## Key bindings

+Inside the fzf interface, you can use:

+- `enter` to select or build the selected flake output
+- `tab` to filter packages corresponding to your system
+- `shift-tab` to filter nixos system configurations

+## Parameters

+`flake-fzf` accepts the following parameters:

+- `--print` will print the selected flake output instead of building it.
+This is useful if you want to use it in a shell and remember the command line (see below).

 ## Usage

 Select a flake output, then press `enter` to build it.

-Use `tab` to filter packages corresponding to your system, type part of a package name and press `enter` to build it.

-Use `shift-tab` to filter nixos system configurations, type part of a configuration name and press `enter` to build it.

 If you are using `zsh` here is a simple keybind to run it when pressing `ctrl-l`: